 THE GENDER BINARY / THE SEX BINARY

 A cultural system in which being cisgender is considered the normal OR DEFAULT WAY of being.

-— An example of cisnormativity might be when there are only male and female washrooms in a building, or additionally, where only the female washroom has stalls and only the male washroom has urinals.
+— An example of cisnormativity might be when there are only “men’s” and “women’s” washrooms in a building.
+This assumes that everyone identify as either a man or a woman.

 the process by which someone reveals their 2SLGBTQ+ identity.

 — This is also sometimes referred to as “coming out of the closet”.

 — Coming out is rarely a one-time event; it is often a continuous decision throughout life with each new friend, family member, or coworker.